 Urge incontinence is a common form of incontinence.
-Urge incontinence is when you get an urgent desire to pass urine and sometimes urine leaks before you have time to get to the toilet.
+You have an urgent desire to pass urine and sometimes urine leaks before you have time to get to the toilet.
 It is usually due to an overactive bladder.
 Treatment with bladder retraining often cures the problem.
 Medication may also be advised to relax the bladder.
 Advice from a continence advisor is also usually helpful.

 Understanding urine and the bladder